IBM/ibm-vpc-file-csi-driver/README.md

 # Supported features

-1. Dynamic PVC/PV creation and deletion and creation with ReadWriteMany capability
+1. Dynamic PVC/PV creation and deletion with ReadWriteMany capability
 2. Deployment creation and deletion which will mount/unmount the file storage volumes.
 3. ReplicationController creation and deletion which will mount/unmount the file storage volumes.
 4. StatefulSet creation and deletion which will mount/unmount the file storage volumes.